swarmcity/SwarmCityConcept/README.md

 https://hackmd.io/C9NJhFISQGmZrm512R9ZEA

 ## S01 E06: Finding peace
 In episode 6 we meet Crystal, the marketplace maintainer.
-She is responsible for resolving the conflict between Dicky and Brenda.
+She is responsible for resolving the conflict between Tom and Brenda.

 Crystal checks the details of their deal.
-She joins the chat with Dicky and Brenda, and starts communicating with them.
+She joins the chat with Tom and Brenda, and starts communicating with them.
 She hears both sides of the argument.

-Crystal resolves the conflict in favor of Dicky.
+Crystal resolves the conflict in favor of Tom.
 Brenda realizes it was her own fault.
 (For one thing, spelling your customer's name right is important.)
 Will she do a better job next time?

 #### New epics in this episode:
 - [ ] As a hashtagmaintainer I can resolve conflicts so users have a safe and fair marketplace.